Ground state connectivity of local Hamiltonians: PSPACE -completeness

 \begin{lemma} For all nonnegative constants $c_1$ and $c_2$, \gscon~with $l=1$ is in \class{PSPACE} for $m\leq2^{n^{c_1}}$ and $\Delta\geq 1/2^{n^{c_2}}$, where $n$ denotes the number of qubits $H$ acts on. \end{lemma} \begin{proof} We give a non-deterministic polynomial space algorithm for \gscon, and subsequently apply Savitch's theorem~\cite{S70} to obtain a \class{PSPACE} algorithm.
 Specifically, given a ${\gscon}$ instance ${\Pi=(H,\aaa,\bbb,\ccc,\ddd, \Delta, l, m, \ket{\psi},\ket{\phi})}$, our non-deterministic algorithm proceeds as follows.
 Let $L$ denote the number of local terms in $H$, and let $N$ denote the $\epsilon$-net for single qubit unitaries from Lemma~\ref{l:net} for $\epsilon:=\Delta/8L(2(m-1)+1)$.
 Then our algorithm is given by (explanation to follow):

 The intuition behind the algorithm is as follows.
 Ideally, we would like to run the following algorithm: At each step, non-deterministically guess a unitary $U\in\unitary{\complex^d}$, apply $U$ to the state computed in the previous step, and check whether the new state has high energy (Step 4(d)), or is close to the target state (Step 4(e)).
 Note that at a high level, this is possible in \class{PSPACE} because each unitary acts on a single qubit; thus, it suffices to keep track of the \emph{cumulative} single-qubit unitary applied to each qubit after each step (Step 4(b)), as opposed to keeping a history of all $m$ (i.e. exponentially many) unitaries guessed in Step 4.
 In particular, this implies the overall unitary $V_i$ in each iteration has a \emph{succinct} description (i.e., of tensor product form).
 There are, however, two subtle issues with this approach.
 The first is that the space of unitaries is continuous; thus, in iteration $i$, our algorithm non-deterministically chooses a unitary $B_i$ from $N$ instead (Step 4(a)).
 The second issue is that $m$ is exponentially large --- thus, multiplying all $B_i$ which act on a qubit $j$ can result in an operator whose entries require an exponential number of bits of precision.
 To prevent this, in each iteration, Step 4(c) ``rounds'' the product $B_iV_{i-1,q}$ back to an operator in our net.
+For completeness, note that Step 4(d) can be implemented using Kitaev's phase estimation procedure for placing the $k$-local Hamiltonian problem in QMA~\cite{K99}, and Step 4(e) can be implemented using the SWAP test~\cite{BCWW01}.

 We now justify why the algorithm runs in polynomial space.
 Since each $V_i$ can be described using a polynomial number of bits, Step 4(a) can be carried out by a Turing machine whose configurations each require at most polynomially many bits to specify.
 For Step 4(c), since $\epsilon$ is inverse exponential in our setting, Lemma~\ref{l:net} implies $\abs{N}$ scales exponentially; thus, Step 4(c) can be achieved in polynomial space via a brute force search over all indices $i$ of operators in the net via Lemma~\ref{l:net}.
 Steps 4(d) and 4(e) can be completed in polynomial space using the standard approach of recomputing any values needed on-the-fly when determining (say) an inner product of exponentially large vectors specified by polynomial-size quantum circuits.
 We conclude that the algorithm runs in polynomial space.